heinhtetPS/JSKingdom/README.md

 Below are some examples of how users can manipulate DOM elements once they have succumb to the power of $k:

-Note that functions can be chained and used consequetively.
+Note that functions can be chained and used consecutively.

 ### each(callback)
 Shorthand for running a ForEach loop that applies the callback to all included DOM elements.